newnightcoder/100daysofcode/R1D40/LOG DAY 40.md

 **what i did:**

 - after suddenly UNDERSTANDING that the rows and columns of bricks form a...TABLE! i researched/learned HOW to create a table with JS!!!
-- i did a sketch to visualize the bricks as a table and find the connection with their index [r c].
+- i did a sketch to visualize the bricks as a table and find the connection with their indexes [r c].

 **what i learned:**